nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User __requests to list tutors (UC0002)__.
 2. TutorTracker shows a list of tutors.
-3. User requests to export a tutor's details,subject list and notes in the list, by index.
+3. User requests to export a tutor's details,subject list and notes in the list, by index of that tutor.
 4. Text file containing tutor's details,subject list and notes created.

     Use case ends.